gabrielastro/accretionflowproperties/README.md

 - kappa_nonzero=<0/1>   1 = consider opacity approximately for the temperature profile; 0 = assume free-streaming everywhere; default: 1
 - notime=<0/1>          1 = skip the computation of the exact time, which is what makes the script so slow; default: 0 = do not skip
 - N=<number of cells>   number of radial cells between rmax and the planet radius; default: 100

+Since the longest part of the infall is the early phase, the "time zero" location (`rmaxfact`) makes some difference on the total time to reach the planet (try changing it).
+Note that all other quantities are independent of time, however.

 ### Output